 - MAA03: Airworthiness of Military Aircraft.

 - MAA04: Aviation Safety Management.

 - MAA18: Safety Assessment of Aircraft Systems.

 - MAA21: Fixed-Wing Aeromechanics.

 - MAA22: Propulsion Systems.

 - MAA15: Military Aircraft Systems

-- Once the students have successfully completed the six PgCert modules then if they wish to continue (PgDip, MSc) then they will need to also complete the following module.
+Once the students have successfully completed the six PgCert modules (5 compulsory and one elective) then if they wish to continue (PgDip, MSc) then they will need to also complete module MAA15 which encompass the understanding of complex multidisciplinary aerospace technology and the synthesis and critical analysis of systems-level military aircraft both rotary and fixed wing.

-- •

 Thereafter, the students can select an additional six elective modules leading to overall 120 taught phase credits.
 This provides the student with the flexibility to tailor their studies to account for prior educational and work experience and the current and future needs of their employment role.